Trip Planner

 Cloning a trip

-Logged-in visitors see a Clone to Dashboard button on the shared trip page.
-Cloning creates a full copy of the trip — all days and waypoints — in their own Trip Planner.
+Logged-in visitors see a Clone button (icon) in the trip header.
+Cloning creates a full copy of the trip — all days, waypoints, and itinerary — in their own Trip Planner.

-No account is required to view a shared trip.
-An account is required to clone it.
-Cloning is subject to the visitor's trip limit — if they have reached their maximum number of trips, the clone is blocked.
+An account is required to clone.
+Cloning is subject to the visitor's trip limit — if they are at their limit, the clone is blocked with a notification.

 Also copying the linked gear list

-If the trip has a linked gear list, a checkbox appears below the Clone button: "Also copy linked pack".
-When checked, the gear list is cloned into the visitor's Pack Planner at the same time as the trip.
+If the trip has a linked gear list, a checkbox appears: "Also copy linked pack".
+When checked, both the trip and the gear list are cloned.

-If the visitor has reached their list limit, the trip is still cloned but the pack is skipped — a toast notification explains what happened.
-The same applies if the linked list is too large for the visitor's plan tier.
+If the visitor has reached their list limit, the trip still clones successfully but the gear list is skipped — a separate toast explains this.
+The two operations are independent.

 Including a gear list